xc-jp/purescript-protobuf/README.md

    mkRectangle :: forall r.
 Record r -> Rectangle
    ```

-   All message fields are optional, and can be elided when making a message.
+   All message fields are optional, and can be omitted when making a message.
    There are some extra type constraints, not shown here, which will cause a
    compiler error if we try to add a field which is not in the message data type.